 - Formation of a COVID Advocates Advisory Board (CAAB)

 - Contributing to advocacy to ensure inclusion of people with HIV in COVID-19 vaccine trials

 - Testimony to the U.S. Food and Drug Administration regarding COVID-19 vaccine emergency use authorizations

 - A call for the U.S. to support a global effort to provide access to COVID-19 vaccines (PEPVAR) based on the President’s Emergency Plan For AIDS Relief (PEPFAR)

 - COVID-19 vaccine pipeline information and resources from AVAC.

 As of May 2021, historic research pipeline pages are archived.

 For any questions regarding our COVID-19 materials, please contact email@example.com.

-These resources were made possible by generous support from David Gold, Dr. Michael Giordano, and the Columbia University School of Social Work.
+These resources were initially made possible by generous support from David Gold, Dr. Michael Giordano, and the Columbia University School of Social Work.
 Additional donations are welcome and will help us keep these resources updated.